 This Section 31.5.4 does not apply to generation or demand side management projects, nor does it apply to any market-based projects.
-This Section 31.5.4 does not apply to regulated backstop solutions triggered by the ISO pursuant to the CSPP, provided, however, the cost allocation principles and methodologies in this Section 31.5.4 will apply to regulated backstop solutions when the implementation of the regulated backstop solution is accelerated solely to reduce congestion in earlier years of the Study Period.
-The ISO will work with the ESPWG to develop procedures to deal with the acceleration of regulated backstop solutions for economic reasons.
+This Section 31.5.4 does not apply to regulated backstop solutions triggered by the ISO pursuant to the CSPP, provided, however, the cost allocation principles and methodologies in this Section 31.5.4 will apply to regulated backstop

-Nothing in this Attachment Y mandates the implementation of any project in response to the congestion identified in the CARIS.
+Nothing in this Attachment Y mandates the implementation of any Regulated Economic Transmission Project Studied in an Economic Transmission Project Evaluation in response to the congestion identified in the CARIS.